-Users of the University’s Content Management System (T4) can read our guidelines on how to use the Eventbrite modules.
-These use words in the copy for the event (or codes in white text, so as to be invisible to the user, at the bottom) to list relevant events.
+Users of the University’s Content Management System (T4) can read our guidelines on how to use the Eventbrite modules (staff login required).
+These use words in the copy for the event (or codes at the bottom) to list relevant events.

 What you need to do in Eventbrite to make your event show on the London Met website

 The website searches all Eventbrite listings (on the main London Met account) for certain codes.
 Each code links to a different part of the website.
 The most commonly used codes are as follows:

 - Current students: XX050

 - Staff: XX051